Toxic Behaviors Will Gradually Become Bigger Marital Issues

 Science-based couples therapy can help you both deal with these exasperating brain-based differences.
 It can help you communicate more effectively before you run out of patience and goodwill.

 One of the most subtle, corrosive marital issues is the inability to maintain firm, healthy boundaries.
-Couples need to keep kids, co-workers, friends, and family out of their personal business.
+Couples need to keep kids, co-workers, friends, and family out of their business.

 Boundaries are a wall of trust with you and your spouse on one side, and everyone else (yes, including the kids) on the other.